Org Check

 Step 5: Create the Package

-Pre-requisite: sf plugins install @salesforce/plugin-packaging Create an Unlocked package based on OrgCheck using the Salesforce CLI(Recommended for debugging):
+Pre-requisite: sf plugins install @salesforce/plugin-packaging Create an Unlocked package based on OrgCheck using the Salesforce CLI (recommended for debugging).
+Run from packages/orgcheck-salesforce-app:

 Alternatively, you can also create and test the OrgCheck App as a Managed package: